djcooke/compendium/collections/_pt_041_enemies/termite.md

 attack_damage: 7716
 attack_type: Physical
 vulnerabilities:
-  bind:
+  bind: true
-  heavy:
+  heavy: true
   sleep: true
-  slow:
+  slow: true
   stun: true
 abilities:
   - name: Acid Spray
     potency: 900
     type: Magic
     description: "telegraphed small conal AoE.
 Can be hard to dodge when hasted - keep moving to avoid getting hit"
   - name: Haste
     potency: n/a
     description: "grants permanent haste to self - speeds up auto-attacks and Acid Spray casts by a factor of 3.
 Used below 75% HP, but not until 30 seconds after being pulled"
     warning: other
 ---